johnmcfarlane/papers/c++/error-handling.md

 Applications which are performance-critical or resource-constrained may favour Prevention Enforcement Strategy.

-There must be a high degree of confidence in the correctness of their program.
-Much confidence can be attained through the Test User Contract.

-Examples applications include multimedia software entertainment and embedded controllers.
+Examples applications include interactive entertainment software, scientific simulations and embedded controllers.

 #### Business-Critical Systems